Copyright law of the United States: Works created before 1978

 Before 1972, sound recordings were not subject to federal copyright, but copying was nonetheless regulated under various state torts and statutes, some of which had no duration limit.
 The Sound Recording Amendment of 1971 extended federal copyright to recordings fixed on or after February 15, 1972, and declared that recordings fixed before that date would remain subject to state or common law copyright.
 Subsequent amendments had extended this latter provision until 2067.
 As a result, older sound recordings were not subject to the expiration rules that applied to contemporary visual works.
-Although these could have entered the public domain as a result of government authorship or formal grant by the owner, the practical effect has been to render public domain audio virtually nonexistent.
+Although these could have entered the public domain as a result of government authorship or formal grant by the owner, the practical effect was to render public domain audio virtually nonexistent.

 This situation changed with the 2018 enactment of the Music Modernization Act, which extended federal copyright protection to all sound recordings, regardless of their date of creation, and preempted state copyright laws on those works.
 Under the Act, the first sound recordings to enter the public domain were those fixed before 1923, which entered the public domain on January 1, 2022.
 Recordings fixed between 1923 and February 14, 1972, will be phased into the public domain in the following decades.
-Specifically, works fixed 1923–1946 are public after 100 years and works fixed 1947–1956 after 110 years of fixation.
-Works fixed 1 January 1957 – 14 February 1972 will all become public on 15 February 2067.
+Specifically, works fixed 1923–1946 are public domain after 100 years and works fixed 1947–1956 after 110 years from the year of fixation.
+Works fixed between January 1, 1957, and February 14, 1972, will all become public domain on February 15, 2067.

 In May 2016, Judge Percy Anderson ruled in a lawsuit between ABS Entertainment and CBS Radio that "remastered" versions of pre-1972 recordings can receive a federal copyright as a distinct work due to the amount of creative effort expressed in the process.
 The Ninth Circuit appeals court reversed the decision in favor of ABS Entertainment.